Vue vs Bryce vs Octane Render vs Cycles: antialiasing on reflexions

-One thing is generally striking when you use reflective materials in Bryce, such as water or metal: the exquisite quality of the reflections.
-Even in pictures involving still water, they are generally silk smooth.
+One thing I always appreciated in Bryce was the quality of its reflexive materials and antialising.
+The reflections were always silky smooth.
 On the contrary, in many Vue images, water reflections look quite crappy.
-This is a way you can tell an image is done is Vue.
+This is a way I could tell an image was done with Vue.

 The test

-I set up the very same scene in both programs:
+I set up the very same scene in all programs:

 - Same object (exported from Bryce)